cs1302uga/cs1302-ce17/README.md

      nicely formatted `String`.
 Remember, you can always refer to the API documentation for the associated interface when trying to determine the layout of your lambda.

-1. Call the `printlnMappedMatches` using your newly created variables to filter out emails from our rival school.
+1. Call the `printlnMappedMatches` using your newly created variables to filter out emails in the array referred to by `inbox` from our rival school.
 Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

 1. Create two additional `Function<Email, String>` objects to further test your `printlnMappedMatches` method on the same array with the same predicate.
 In other words, you can provide different ways to print out the emails.